craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - [ ] Get a Map from Grom
 - [ ] Gather supplies to bring Compu back

 A guy that probably should have died was muttering "He said it would give me strength, it was a gift, he gave me this - you, you shouldn't be here" sitting at a table on the second floor.
 He pulls out a hand-crossbow and shoots at Kaldrin, and more Rats come to fight.
 Oh no he's a were-rat, but we cornered him and beat his shit.
-He had a page of a journal on him that said the 'Gift of Skin and Teeth', Kaldrin found another peice that says 'Trapped them in the cellar --- stashed the key --- hallway --- compartment --- ***uncontrollable***'.
+He had a page of a journal on him that said the 'Gift of Skin and Teeth', Kaldrin found another peice that says 'Trapped them in the cellar --- stashed the key --- hallway --- compartment --- ***uncontrollable***.'
 Pick opened a door into a lounge/hall occupied by three skeletons.

 Grom gave us a map he made.
 Apparently, there was a Garrison by the Tower, but it's missing.

 Carved; "Speak the vows, bind the halves, light the flame".
 In the book of vows; "From breath to silence I remain by your side."
+Pick was reading from the book, so I had to yell at her - I feel bad for yelling, but I think it was the right thing to do.

 ## Stats